-So this is me, Star Wars nerd, chip loving and beer drinking author of this website, owner and creator of Harper’s Candles and all that it is.
-When I started I literally did everything for the business from making candles to drawing labels to admin and emptying bins and going to events… I love working and still do a bit of everything but today my main job is running the business, making up new smells, drawing and designing new products, keeping the job on the right road and putting lots of envelopes in piles where I can ignore them better because I hate opening post.
-Since the business went limited in summer 2017 I also got a cool new job title, which is almost like having an “I am grown up” badge.
+So this is me, Star Wars nerd, F1 enthusiast (Hamilton fans need not apply), chip loving and beer drinking owner and creator of Harper’s Candles Limited and all that it is and author of this website.
+When I started I literally did everything for the business from home, which was making candles to drawing labels to admin and emptying bins, going to events and putting lots of envelopes in piles where I can ignore them better because I hate opening post….
+I love working and still do because there’s nothing quite like being a little bit in love with what you created and viewing it as a sometimes wayward but adorable child.
+Sometimes when I look at it, particularly a trade stand somewhere like the NEC, I feel like I did when watched my son win the egg and spoon race at sports day when he was seven.
+Immeasurably proud.
+Since the business went limited in summer 2017 I also got a cool new job title of Company Director, which is almost like having an “I am grown up” badge.

 I’ve always made things and I can’t honestly remember when I made my first candle.
 Harper’s Candles certainly makes my friends and family happy as they cheerfully take one or two home with them, or if you’re my dad ask me if I can’t quickly “knock up one of those nice sandalwoody ones”.
 Bless him.
 My dad thinks everything takes ten minutes and that includes motorway journeys which is probably how I never learnt timekeeping as a child.
 He’s also untidy.
 I hold my father responsible for a lot.

 I was always being told that I should start a small business selling candles, but as much as I loved the idea, I never found the time.